VaritTT/Fine-tuned-Whisper-base-Model-for-Thai/README.md

 ## Fine-tuned Whisper-base Model for Thai Demo
 Speech Recognition for Thai using Whisper-base Model from OpenAI.\
-Dataset from Common Voice Corpus 6.1 in https://huggingface.co/datasets/mozilla-foundation/common_voice_6_1
+Dataset using subset thai(th) from Common Voice Corpus 6.1 in https://huggingface.co/datasets/mozilla-foundation/common_voice_6_1

 ## Setup